The NestJS API Response Format You Won't Regret

 Once you have a global interceptor, you can add metadata without changing controllers:

-X-Request-Idheader, included in every response - Response time — measured automatically
+X-Request-Idhandling and response metadata - Response time — optional

-X-RateLimit-*headers into response body - Deprecation warnings — RFC 9745 headers + response metadata
+X-RateLimit-*headers intometa.rateLimit - Deprecation warnings — RFC 9745 headers + response metadata

 Each of these would be a separate interceptor if you built them yourself.